jixunbo/LightMBN/README.md

 Additionally, the evaluation metric method is the same as bag of tricks [repo](https://github.com/michuanhaohao/reid-strong-baseline/blob/master/utils/reid_metric.py).

+For training on cuhk03 dataset with MS Loss, the batch size of 8 x 8 would be recommended.

 ### Pre-trained models
 and correpondent config files can be found [here](https://1drv.ms/u/s!Ap1wlV4d0agrao4DxXe8loc_k30?e=I9PJXP) .